Residence Museum > Stone Rooms

 Picture: Enfilade of the Stone Rooms

-Picture: Ceiling in the Room of the Seasons, detail
+Picture: Ceiling in the Room of the Seasons

 Picture: Audience canopy, detail